James Wood Bush: Later life

 After returning to Hawaii, Bush settled on the island of Kauai.
 In 1880, he was listed as the tax collector of Kawaihau, Kauai.
 In 1882, his older brother, in his capacity as Minister of the Interior, appointed Bush the Road Supervisor for the District of Hanalei to replace Christian Bertlemann, who had resigned.
 In 1887, Bush converted to Mormonism and was ordained an elder after two years, undertaking missionary work in the islands.
 He became the bishop of the Latter-day Saints ward in Kealia and hosted Mormon historian Andrew Jenson during his 1895 visit to Kauai.
-In around 1894, Bush married a young girl at Lahaina, traveling to Kona after their marriage.
+In around 1894, Bush married a young Hawaiian girl named Sarah Kaloaaole Makahi (1879–1963) at Lahaina, traveling to Kona after their marriage.

 Bush died of heart failure at Kealia, Kauai, on April 24, 1906.
 In the last years of his life, he was a janitor at the Kealia prison.
-He was survived by his wife and son.
-Lorenzo Taylor, writing for the Deseret News shortly after Bush's death, said, "[H]e has taken an active part in the missionary work, doing much good among his fellow men.
+He was survived by his wife Sarah and son James Jr. Lorenzo Taylor, writing for the Deseret News shortly after Bush's death, said, "[H]e has taken an active part in the missionary work, doing much good among his fellow men.
 He has also been very kind to the elders, and his doors were always open to them.
 He was greatly beloved and respected by all who knew him.
 His life was a noble example of faithful and untiring devotion to the Gospel."
 Bush is believed to be buried on Kauai, but the location of his grave is uncertain.
 According to Anita Manning, an Associate in Cultural Studies at Bishop Museum, "even the family can't find him".